 4.SPECIAL GENERAL MEETING

 4.1.
-A Special General Meeting shall be called by the Chairperson on receipt of a written application, signed by not less than one fifth of the members in good standing as at the date or receipt of the application, or by resolution of the Committee.
+A Special General Meeting shall be called by the President on receipt of a written application, signed by not less than one fifth of the members in good standing as at the date or receipt of the application, or by resolution of the Committee.